 Typically, for less than the price of a good used car, you could ship your current car and have it delivered straight to your door.
 A standard used saloon car in Australia, for example, can cost $10,000 – $20,000.
 Shipping the same car to Australia could cost less than £1,500.

 If you’re looking for a rough idea of costs for your destination, we list all of our general port to port car shipping costs on our website.
 For the USA, for example, see here.
+Or check here for car shipping costs from the UK to Australia.
 For other destinations, navigate to the destinations menu on our main website and choose from the options there.
 If your destination isn’t listed, we might still ship there, so give us a call or fill out our quote form and we’ll get back to you soon.

 Remember, these listed shipping costs are general port to port costs only and there are other factors involved.
 You’ll still have to pay any duties/tax for the vehicle, as well as landing charges, customs clearance and onward delivery (if required) – all of which your chosen shipping company will advise you on.
 We list these other costs for you in our comprehensive car shipping guides: